 It can be confusing for the average person to understand the differences between optometrists, opticians, and ophthalmologists.
 However, understanding the key differences can help you to make the ideal decisions for the health of your eyes.
-Deciding on the right services is important in protect the health of your eyes and optimizing your vision.
+Deciding on the right services is important in protect the health of your eyes and protecting your vision.
 If you are concerned about the health of your eyes, you should contact our experts at Wolcott Optical for more information.
 Here are a few of the differences between optometrists, opticians, and ophthalmologists.

 An optometrist is an individual that has obtained a Doctor of Optometry degree.
 These individuals are able to examine your eyes for various vision and health problems.
 It is critical to ensure that you obtain regular eye exams in order to protect the health of your eyes.
 Optometrists are also able to prescribe glasses or contact lenses for an individual in order to enhance their vision.
 These vision correction methods can go a long way toward improving your comfort and quality of life.

 The actual scope of the medical care that an optometrist can provide depends a large part on the specific laws in the state.
 For example, optometrists are sometimes able to prescribe medications to help protect eyes and handle diseases of the eyes.
 It is important to note that most professionals in the optical field are required to regularly have ongoing training and education in order to stay current.